Unsere Website gibt es auch auf Deutsch - würden Sie gerne zu dieser Version wechseln?Zur deutschen Version wechseln

 Language, Spell Check & Screen Reader

-Stackfield is currently available in English and German, including spell check for self-written content.
+Stackfield is currently available in English and German, including a spell checker for self-written content.
 When inviting new users, the language set by the sender will be adopted, provided the new user does not yet have their own Stackfield account.
 You can always change the language afterwards as well.

 Change display language